Remington 870/1187 Sling -Fixed Stock-Tri-Glide Front

 A Great Tactical Shotgun Sling

-The Wilderness sling for the Remington 870 and 1187 shotgun is a two point sling that can be used in three positions; tactical ready position, in an over the shoulder carry position or in a back pack sling mode.
+The Wilderness Sling For The Remington 870 And 1187 Shotgun is a two point sling that can be used in three positions; tactical ready position, in an over the shoulder carry position or in a back pack sling mode.
 It is specifically manufactured to fit a fixed stock.
 The webbing neatly fits around the back of the stock and places the sling on the side of the stock to enhance the tactical ready position.
-The tri-glide front threads through the front sling attachment and is tightly held in place by a keeper assembly.
+The tri-glide front threads through your existing front sling attachment and is tightly held in place by a keeper assembly.
 The Wilderness Sling Does Not Come With A Front Sling Attachment.
 If you need one for your shotgun, please check out the GG&G Remington 870 Front Sling Atachment GGG-1084.

 In the tactical ready mode for a right-handed shooter, the webbing is over the top of the right shoulder and supporting the weight of the rifle.
 It passes around the back and under the left armpit to the forend of the gun where it is attached to the slider buckle.
 The webbing attached to the forend passes back throught this slider, then passes through another at the rear stock attachment point or at the back of the receiver before going up over the shoulder.
 When properly adjusted, the butt of the shotgun should sit just below the right shoulder at about mid-chest level.
 The butt of the weapon should rest naturally in the shoulder pocket when the weapon is brought up on target.
 When released, the rifle hangs vertically against the user's chest with the muzzle aimed straight, or slightly angled to the ground.
 This allows you to use your hands without losing control or access to your primary weapon and makes operations such as transitioning to a secondary weapon, opening doors or check a map (just to name a few) significantly easier.